V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mvika : wife of a chief, queen / slave

-– mviki : incendiary
+– mviki : arsonist, fire raiser

 – mvila (luvila) : genealogical lineage